 The Doctoral Program in Microbiology provides advanced training and education for students with the desire and ability to thrive in a stimulating, research-oriented graduate program leading to careers in science in the academic, governmental, or private sectors.

-Morgan Brown, PhD student, Horswill Lab
+Monica Graham, PhD student, Beckham Lab